ahuacate/nas-hardmetal/README.md

 # Synobuild
 The following post is specifically for a Synology Diskstation.
-I want to SSH into it using key-based authentication, but that seemed not supported by default.
 In this post I explain how I made it work.
 The steps are:
 * create required volum
 * create two new synology users;